14 stages of the loan cycle every student goes through

 If your loan is genuinely delayed though, make sure to contact Student Finance at the earliest possible moment, and read our guide to surviving if your Student Loan is late.

 You know your loan date is the next day, and well, it’s technically already tomorrow, so why wait until you wake up in the morning, right?

-You can almost feel the sense of camaraderie at the student halls cash point as you all file down to get your hands on some crisp new ten pound notes and head promptly to the
+You can almost feel the sense of camaraderie at the student halls cash point as you all file down to get your hands on some crisp new £10 notes and head promptly to the

 Feeling like a small-scale millionaire